Ozzymara/mind-haven/README.md

 ## 🧡 Acknowledgements

 • Belinda and Andy for providing feedback on the user experience and colours based on their experience accessing mental health sites.
-• Darren for providing feedback on design and navigation and also identifying typos.
+• Darren for providing feedback on design and navigation, and also identifying typos.
-• Chris for providing feedback on design and alternative layout.
+• Chris for providing feedback on the design and alternative layout.

 A special thank you also to:<br>